 The Playfair cipher or Playfair square or Wheatstone-Playfair cipher is a manual symmetric encryption technique and was the first literal digram substitution cipher.
-The scheme was invented in 1854 by Charles Wheatstone, but bears the name of Lord Playfair for promoting its use.1
+The scheme was invented in 1854 by Charles Wheatstone but bore the name of Lord Playfair for promoting its use.1

-You can read about encoding and decoding rules at the wikipedia link referred above.
+You can read about encoding and decoding rules at the Wikipedia link referred above.
 Below you can find the calculator for encryption and decryption to play with.
-It uses most common rules for Playfair cipher:
+It uses the most common rules for Playfair cipher:

 - 'J' is replaced with 'I' to fit 5x5 square

-- 'X' is used as substitution in case you need to fill second letter in the digram, or split two identical letters
+- 'X' is used as a substitution in case you need to fill the second letter in the digram or split two identical letters

 - Playfair square is filled row-by-row, starting with the keyword.